DessimozLab/edgehog/README.md

 ### Hardware Requirements

 The `edgeHOG` package requires only a standard computer with enough RAM.
 The amount of RAM depends a lot on the size of the dataset.
+For eukaryotic genomes, you can estimate the amount of GB of RAM needed using the formuling formula ```RAM (in GB) = 0.15 * nb_input_genomes```.
 For big datasets (thousands of genomes), more than 100GB of RAM are needed.

 ### Software Requirements